U.S. military plane crashes in Mississippi; 16 dead

 Several hours later, Fred Randle, LeFlore County director of emergency management, told Reuters that at least 16 people had perished.
 Randle gave no further details of the incident.

+FBI spokesman Brett Carr told the New York Times that the agency was sending officials to the scene, but authorities did not believe foul play was involved.

+"We’re just trying to offer any type of assistance," Carr, a spokesman for the bureau’s Jackson, Mississippi office, told the newspaper.
+"It could be anything from manpower to evidence response."

-The incident was a "tragedy", Mississippi Governor Phil Bryant said in a statement on social media site Facebook, but provided no details.
+Mississippi Governor Phil Bryant said in a statement on social media site Facebook that the incident was a tragedy, but provided no details.

-Images posted online by news organizations showed the crumpled wreckage of a plane engulfed in flames in a field surrounded by tall vegetation, with a large plume of smoke in the sky above the crash site.
+Images posted online by news organizations showed the crumpled wreckage of a plane engulfed in flames in a field surrounded by tall vegetation, with a large plume of smoke in the sky above.

+The aircraft is used for air-to-air refueling, to carry cargo and perform tactical passenger missions.
+The plane is operated by three crew members and can carry 92 ground troops or 64 paratroopers, according to a description on the U.S. Navy website.

-(Reporting by Bernie Woodall in Fort Lauderdale, Florida; Writing by Eric M. Johnson in Seattle; Editing by Steve Gorman and Clarence Fernandez)
+(Reporting by Bernie Woodall in Fort Lauderdale, Florida and Brendan O'Brien in Milwaukee; Writing by Eric M. Johnson in Seattle; Editing by Steve Gorman and Clarence Fernandez)